 This is where current opportunities to take part in ACI-related events or collaborate with the ACI Lab are posted, so keep an eye on this page!

-Funded PhD position: machine learning in cancer detection with dogs
+Funded research assistant position: machine learning in cancer detection with dogs

 Animal-Computer Interaction Lab, School of Computing and Communications